KikodaCode/kikoda-generated-config/README.md

 ## Usage

 ### Generaged Config for webpack apps
-Use this plugin to inject config values depending on environment.
+Use this package and plugin in conjunction with CRACO to inject config values depending on environment.

 #### CRACO
 Add this to your `craco.config.js`: